Klang River

 The Klang River (Sungai Klang) flows through Kuala Lumpur and Selangor in Malaysia and eventually flows into the Straits of Malacca.
 It is approximately 120 km in length and drains a basin of about 1288 km2.
 The Klang River has 11 major tributaries.

-Because the river flows through Klang Valley, which is a heavily populated area of more than four million people, it is considerably polluted, because of deep siltation caused by human waste from informal settlers on the riverbanks and even from some business establishments without septic tanks or sewage treatment plants and by soil carried by mudflows from mountains.
-Heavy development has narrowed certain stretches of the river to the point that it resembles a large storm drain in places.
-This contributes to flash floods in Kuala Lumpur, especially after heavy rain.
-However the Klang river produces more than 50x more plastic pollution than Greece which is poorer and has more than double the population.
+Because the river flows through the densely populated Klang Valley, home to more than four million people, it is heavily polluted.
+Significant siltation has resulted from human waste discharged by informal settlers along the riverbanks, as well as from certain business establishments lacking septic tanks or sewage treatment facilities.
+Additional sediment is carried into the river by mudflows from surrounding mountains.
+Intensive development has also narrowed several stretches of the river, causing it to resemble a large storm drain in some areas.
+These factors contribute to frequent flash floods in Kuala Lumpur, particularly following heavy rainfall.

 Course

 The Klang River originates in the Klang Gates Quartz Ridge in Gombak, near the border with Pahang, 25 km northeast of Kuala Lumpur.
 It is joined by 11 major tributaries.
 These include the Gombak River, Batu River, Kerayong River, Damansara River, Keruh River, Kuyoh River, Penchala River and Ampang River.
 It flows into the Straits of Malacca to the west.